shivanshdave/2020-432/post-class/project2.md

 - A YES in the listing indicates that I have received that element from you.
-- If your name is in **BOLD CAPITAL LETTERS**, it means that I have received all five elements from you.
-So if your name is not yet bolded or capitalized, something is missing.

 Group | Investigator | Rmd | HTML | Rds | Video | Google Form
 ---: | :---: | :---: | :---: | :---: | :---: | :---: